 What is the role of chapter chairs in citywide elections?

 Unlike voting for contract ratification and other UTLA policy changes that take place at worksites, the Citywide UTLA elections are conducted by ballots mailed to members’ homes.
 Chapter Chairs play a vital role in ensuring that the UTLA elections are conducted in a manner that is fair and encourages the full and informed participation of all the UTLA members at their school.
-The Elections Committee requests that Chapter Chairs explain the UTLA election process to their staff, allowing all candidates the opportunity to speak with their staff at a Chapter Meeting.
-Throughout the campaign, we ask that Chapter Chairs distribute all candidates’ written materials and encouraging all members to vote.
+The Elections Committee requests that Chapter Chairs explain the UTLA election process to their staff and allow all candidates the opportunity to speak with their staff at a Chapter Meeting.
+Throughout the campaign, we ask that Chapter Chairs distribute all candidates’ written materials and encourage all members to vote.
 During the pandemic we request that Chapter Chairs forward flyers and other written materials via email to their chapter members and allow candidates to speak at their Virtual Chapter Meetings.

 The chapter chair’s role is especially important in the post-Janus era.
 UTLA must make every effort to protect member information.
 As a result, candidates will not be able to purchase member lists with addresses and phone numbers.
-For this election cycle, qualified candidates will be given the Chapter Chair and Area Director Contact Information for their Area or Citywide lists for Citywide offices.
-The information will include the chapter chair’s name, email, school address, and school phone number so candidates can contact chapter chairs to request an opportunity to speak with their staff.
+Qualified candidates will be given the Chapter Chair and Area Director Contact Information for their Area or Citywide lists for Citywide offices.
+The information will include the chapter chair’s name, school, email, and phone number.
+Candidates will be contacting chapter chairs to request an opportunity to speak with their staff.

 Chapter chairs have the following rights: